WHAT IS THE MAD DOG RUGBY PROGRAMME

 With 71 caps for his country Moody has a host of accolades to his name including 3 Lions caps, a World Cup Winners medal, two Six Nations titles, seven Premiership triumphs and two Heineken Cup wins; the former England Captain is a true world rugby legend and a gentleman to boot.

-In 2013 he launched the Lewis Moody Foundation which supports families affected by serious illness offering one-off experiences for children and their families as well as funding scientific research through the Brain Tumour Charity.
+In 2013 he launched the Lewis Moody Foundation which supports families affected by serious illness offering family day experiences for those affected, running extreme events and challenges for fundraisers and funding scientific research through the Brain Tumour Charity.

 Annie Moody - Managing Director of Mad Dog Sport C.I.C.

 Originally coming from a dance background, Annie understands the demands and requirements needed to fulfil practical studies along side academics.
 Following on from dance, Annie studied Interior Design and within two years set up a company with a colleague.
 Running a company for 10 years gave Annie the experience and knowledge she has today and for which is applied to Mad Dog Sport.
 After taking time out to have a family and in partnership with Lewis, they set up Mad Dog Sport in 2013 to develop rugby at a grass roots level, running events and courses for young aspiring players.
 In 2015 this evolved into full time 6th form programmes in schools.

 In 2013 she co-founded the Lewis Moody Foundation which supports families through The Brain Tumour Charity, funding vital research, building awareness and giving families affected, activity days out to make lasting memories.